ACEnglish/kanpig/README.md

 haplotype's coverage.

 ### `--msmin`
-When performing MeanShift clustering, the `min_bin_freq` controls the minimum number of reads to create a bin.
+When performing MeanShift clustering, this controls the minimum number of reads inside each bin.

 ### `--maxclust`
 The maximum number of clusters (i.e. highest K) allowed.
-This defaults to 5 to allow for the possibility of two parental haplotypes and one denovo variant in the proband.
+This defaults to 5 to allow for the possibility of compound heterozygous in both parents and one denovo variant in the proband.

 ### `--hps-weight` & `--len-weight`
 When building the distance matrix for kmedoid clustering, reads with different haplotagging HPs or in different